 Norah A. Burns

-Norah came to the 2005 Veteran’s Day reading on the Mall with her husband and two children.
-Her father, Donald Taylor, served in Vietnam from ’69 to ’71 in DaNang, with the 37th Signal Battalion and in the Ashau Valley with the 101st Airborn.
-These poems are written in honor of her father, her Grandfather (a WWII veteran), and a cousin, Jaworski Doucette, now serving in Ramadi, Iraq.
+Norah came to came to the 2005 Veteran's Day reading on the Mall with her husband and two children.
+Her father, Donald Taylor, served in Vietnam from 1969 to 1971 in DaNang, with the 37th Signal Battalion and in the Ashau Valley with the 101st Airborne Division.
+These poems are written in honor of her father, her Grandfather (a WWII veteran), and a cousin, Jaworski Doucette, who served in in Iraq and Afghanistan.

 I Remember You